International Project 1

 As the student will be involved in a complex multidisciplinary project the entry requirements are as follows:

 - A match has to be made between available assignments within a specific project and the student.
 This is done in a mandatory personal interview with the senior project leader.
 For this the student has to send in an application letter including a detailed portfolio and grades to the contactperson of this minor.
+The documents can be uploaded with the learning agreement.

 - The student has mastered English spoken and written and will show this in an interview.